General Information Academics

 2. Students must earn a grade of “C” or better for an Honors/Accelerated/AP/CIS course to count toward the total grade level minimums of 24 trimester courses.
 Grade/Pass option grades will not be counted in this system.

-• Students must earn a grade of“C” or better for a Advanced Placement® (AP) or Honors course to count toward the total grade level minimums of 24 trimesters courses.
+Students must earn a grade of “C” or better for an Advanced Placement® (AP) or Honors course to count toward the total grade level minimums of 24 trimesters courses.
 Pass/No Credit grades will not be counted in this system.

 Research shows that many colleges have already eliminated rank consideration for admission and scholarship consideration.
 Currently within our district high schools, the average student GPA is often as high as 3.4.
 Because of this many good students are ranked in the bottom half of their class.